andypfau/sparameterviewer/README.md

 ### Missing Features

+- At least under Fedora, clicking in the S-matrix feels wonky.
+Example: take a 4-port file, hold CTRL, click 11, then 22, then 33 -> when clicking 33, all items are de-selected.
+- Verification:
+    - Verify that the time-domain response is correct (compare e.g. against ADS).
+    - Verify that mixed-mode S-parameters are displayed correctly (e.g. SDD21 and SDD12 are shown as expected).
 - GUI:
     - Add "color by command", where each "plot()" statement gets its own color assinged.
     - Find a way to present the large matrix in a bigger form, e.g. as a dialog.